silky/chrisdone-homepage/posts/ghci-debugger.markdown

 complete.
 At one point I go to the REPL to inspect the local binding `x` and then go back to stepping.

+In the display you can see the current expression being evaluated, and the values of the local bindings and their types below.
+I think there's room for in-place expansion of values, here.
+But I need to experiment with more interesting data structures.

 I invite overenthusiastic early adopters to try pulling from the haskell-mode repo to play around with it and patch up obvious deficiencies.
 You have to be using haskell-interactive-mode's REPL,